How to look expensive & put together on a budget

-Sites like Asos, Missguided, and Forever 21 all have great pieces that are simplistic and affordable that you can use to build an outfit that looks expensive but costs less than $200.
-Even if you go to the sale section on a site like Shopbop, you can find really great pieces.
+Sites like Asos, H&M, and Zara all have great pieces that are fashionable and affordable that you can use to build an outfit that looks expensive but costs less than $200.
+Even if you go to the sale section on a site like Shopbop or Nordstrom, you can find really great pieces.
 (I actually got my Alexander Wang Rocco bag on Shopbop when it was on sale.)
 Just keep in mind the tips above and you can create some beautiful outfits on a budget.

 4. Learn to layer like a boss.

-Pair an oversized sweater and white tee over a pair of skinnies and a pair of Nikes all in a neutral tone and throw on a statement piece like a bold lip or sunglasses and you have yourself a luxe and minimal outfit.
+Pair an oversized sweater and white tee over a pair of skinnies and throw on a statement piece like a bold lip or sunglasses and you have yourself a luxe and minimal outfit.